What We Do

 Our Vision:

-We believe in a better way of life for the women outside of prostitution.
+We believe in a better way of life for the women outside of sex work.

 Our Mission:

-It is our Christian faith that underpins all we do, we offer friendship, advice and opportunity for change to women working in prostitution.
+It is our Christian faith that underpins all we do, we offer friendship, advice and opportunity for change to women working in sex work.
 We recognise that these women are often excluded from society and we seek to cross boundaries and enter their community.

 Our Aim:

-We aim to demonstrate Gods unconditional love in the way we treat each woman, offering holistic, ongoing support to help them move forward towards safe, whole lives free from prostitution and addiction.
-We aim to work alongside other statutory and voluntary agencies in the city to help address and overcome the major issues surrounding prostitution.
+We aim to demonstrate Gods unconditional love in the way we treat each woman, offering holistic, ongoing support to help them move forward towards safe, whole lives free from sex work and addiction.
+We aim to work alongside other statutory and voluntary agencies in the city to help address and overcome the major issues surrounding sex work.
 We aim to treat each woman with dignity and respect, considering the addictive lifestyles and the difficulties that this presents.

 Our Values: